cristiangiehl1/clone-tabnews/README.md

 ## API (Application Programming Interface)
 API é a sigla para Interface de Programação de Aplicações.
 Ela é um conjunto de regras e definições que permite que diferentes sistemas ou programas se comuniquem entre si.
+You can think of it as a messenger between two programs.
+One program sends a request, and the API delivers it to the other system, then returns the response.

 ### Tipos comuns de API
 **APIs Web (HTTP/REST/GraphQL)**: São acessadas pela internet.